MobilityData/GTFS_Realtime_Best-Practices/README.md

-# GTFSRT-Best-Practices
+# GTFS Realtime-Best-Practices

-Best Practices for Structuring GTFS Realtime Data
+Best Practices for Structuring GTFS Realtime.

-# Editing GTFSRT Best Practices
+# Editing GTFS Realtime Best Practices

-The Best Practices data are written in Markdown and is organized by Message and by use case.
+This document is written in Markdown and is organized by Message and by use case.

-* `field_name`: The name of the GTFSRT field being described
+* `field_name`: The name of the GTFS Realtime field being described
 * `recommendations`: An array of the recommendations provided for each field_name

 # License